Skip to main content

 4. The date you last had contact with both of your parents

-8. Once you have filled out the web form and uploaded your supporting third-party documentation, click the "Submit" button to submit your appeal
+8. Once you have filled out the web form and uploaded your supporting third-party documentation, click the "Submit" button to submit your appeal.

 1. Third-party documentation can include, but is not limited to, recognized third parties such as private or publicly funded homeless shelters and service providers, financial aid administrators from another college or high school counselors, other mental health professionals, social workers, mentors, doctors, police, and clergy.
+This documentation must be signed by the third-party professional and on company letterhead (if letterhead is available).

 2. Additional documentation may include, but is not limited to, submission of a court order or official federal or state documentation that the student or student’s parents or legal guardians are incarcerated.